9.6. Constructors And Initializer Lists

 Constructor Chaining

 Like any function, constructors can range from algorithmically simple to complex.
-Sometimes complex constructors perform the same operations as simple ones, followed by additional operations befitting their complex nature.
-We can often avoid the overhead of writing and maintaining duplicate constructor code by putting the common, often simple, code in a basic constructor and allowing more advanced constructors to call the basic one.
+Sometimes, complex constructors perform the same operations as simple ones, followed by additional operations befitting their complex nature.
+In many cases, we can avoid the overhead of writing and maintaining duplicate constructor code by putting the common, often simple, code in a basic constructor and allowing more advanced constructors to call the basic one.
 Java has always supported in-class constructor chaining by using this(...) as the name of an overloaded constructor and the number and type of arguments to differentiate between them.
 Before the adoption of the C++ 2011 standard, C++ did not permit in-class constructor chaining, but it does now, albeit with limitations.

 class Table